Content-based Unrestricted Adversarial Attack: Experiments

 \textbf{Models.} To evaluate the adversarial robustness of network architectures, we select convolutional neural networks (CNNs) and vision transformers (ViTs) as the attacked models, respectively.
 For CNNs, we choose normally trained MoblieNet-V2 (MN-v2)~\cite{mobilenetv2}, Inception-v3 (Inc-v3)~\cite{inceptionv3}, ResNet-50 (RN-50) and ResNet-152 (RN-152)~\cite{resnet}, Densenet-161 (Dense-161)~\cite{densenet}, and EfficientNet-b7 (EF-b7)~\cite{efficientnet}.
 For ViTs, we consider normally trained MoblieViT (MobViT-s)~\cite{mobvit}, Vision Transformer (ViT-B)~\cite{vit}, Swin Transformer (Swin-B)~\cite{swint}, and Pyramid Vision Transformer (PVT-v2)~\cite{pvtv2}.

 \textbf{Implementation Details.} Our experiments are run on an NVIDIA Tesla A100 with Pytorch.
 DDIM steps $T=50$, image mapping iteration $N_i=10$, attack iterations $N_a=10$, $\beta=0.1$, $\zeta=0.01$, $\eta=0.04$, $\kappa=0.1$, and $\mu=1$.
 The version of Stable Diffusion~\cite{ldm} is v1.4.
 Prompts for images are automatically generated using BLIP v2~\cite{blipv2}.
-More details and ablation study are in \textbf{Appendix D}.